to Our Site

-One, inflammatory signaling in the pathogenesis of atrial fibrillation (AF).
+Inflammatory signaling in the pathogenesis of atrial fibrillation (AF).

 AF is the most common cardiac arrhythmia in adults with an increasing prevalence.
-Several projects are designed to investigate the mechanistic link between the risk factors and the AF pathophysiology.
+Several projects are designed to investigate the mechanistic link between risk factors and AF pathophysiology.
 Among them, inflammasome signaling is a central focus.

-Second, molecular mechanisms of cardiac conduction disorder (CCD).
+Epigenetic regulation of cardiac conduction disorder (CCD).